 But I still felt meh about my fashion/ style most of that pregnancy.
 Jeans didn’t fit, dress clothes were awkward, leggings weren’t really in style at the time.

-Eventually, I reached that beached whale status we discussed, and all of the sudden, the pregnancy was over.
-And I couldn’t believe I’d spent money & energy on maternity clothes.
+Eventually, I reached the aforementioned beached whale status, and all of the sudden, the pregnancy was over.
+And I couldn’t believe I’d spent so much money & energy on maternity clothes.

 Plus, that’s when things really got awkward.

-True story: I brought pre pregnancy clothes TO THE HOSPITAL.
+True story: I brought my regular size pre-pregnancy clothes TO THE HOSPITAL when I had our first baby.
 (Turns out, ignorance is NOT bliss.)
-When nothing fit, I had to send my husband on an emergency Target run for XL sweatpants please!!!
+When nothing fit, I had to send my husband on an emergency Target run for XL sweatpants!!!

-Okay let’s get into the fun details about building your capsule maternity wardrobe on a budget!
+Okay let’s get into the fun details about building a minimalist maternity wardrobe on a budget!